-- SS7 support has been removed from the Asterisk package of XiVO. - All channel and global variable names are evaluated in a case-sensitive manner.
+- SS7 support is not available in the Asterisk package of XiVO between version 15.13 and 16.08 inclusively. - All channel and global variable names are evaluated in a case-sensitive manner.
 In previous versions of Asterisk, variables created and evaluated in the dialplan were evaluated case-insensitively, but built-in variables and variable evaluation done internally within Asterisk was done case-sensitively. - The SetMusicOnHold dialplan application was deprecated and has been removed.
 Users of the application should use the CHANNEL function's musicclass setting instead. - The WaitMusicOnHold dialplan application was deprecated and has been removed.
 Users of the application should use MusicOnHold with a duration parameter instead. - The SIPPEER dialplan function no longer supports using a colon as a delimiter for parameters.
 The parameters for the function should be delimited using a comma. - The SIPCHANINFO dialplan function was deprecated and has been removed.
 Users of the function should use the CHANNEL function instead. - For SIP, the codec preference order in an SDP during an offer is slightly different than previous releases.
 Prior to Asterisk 13, the preference order of codecs used to be: - 1.
 Our preferred codec - 2.
 Our configured codecs - 3.
 Any non-audio joint codecs